okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/bmfaotp/nutrition.md

 <ApiLifecycle access="ea" />
 <ApiLifecycle access="ie" />

-Use this guide to implement a direct authentication multifactor one-time-passcode (MFA OTP) flow for your app in Okta.
+Use this guide to implement a direct authentication multifactor one-time-passcode (MFA OTP) flow for your app.

 ---